Painting Magnets

 What about the spray-on rubber coating?

-Before trying to make sense of those oppposing results, take a look at what happened with the spray-on rubber coating.
+Before trying to make sense of those opposing results, take a look at what happened with the spray-on rubber coating.
 We found that this process worked OK, but didn't build up as thick a layer as the dip method described in our older Rubber Coat Your Magnets article.

 With the magnets we primed first, it was a disaster.
 Something about that primer and rubber did not agree with each other at all.
 The coats peeled back and wouldn't cover the whole surface.
 It was filled with cracks; a complete failure.